marianomarchante/VirBox/replit.md

 ### Inventory Module (Objects Management)

 The Inventory module tracks valuable objects and assets owned by the organization:
-- **Database Schema:** `Inventory` table with fields: id, name, categoryId, value (euros), acquisitionDate, pdfDocument, pdfFileName, companyId, createdAt, updatedAt
+- **Database Schema:** `Inventory` table with fields: id, name, categoryId, value (euros), acquisitionDate, pdfDocument, pdfFileName, imageDocument, imageFileName, companyId, createdAt, updatedAt
 - **Object Tracking:** Each inventory item represents a physical or digital asset with monetary value and acquisition date
-- **PDF Support:** Objects can have attached PDF documents (receipts, invoices, certificates) stored as base64 with original filenames
+- **Document Support:** Objects can have attached PDF documents (receipts, invoices, certificates) and images stored as base64 with original filenames
 - **Filtering Capabilities:**
   - **Search Filter:** Text search by object name (case-insensitive, trimmed for accuracy, null-safe using optional chaining)
   - **Category Filter:** Filter by specific product category, all categories, or objects without a category